galwiner/blog/content/posts/silicon-qubits-2/index.md

 The technology which allows us to create small structures in Silicon is arguably one of the most advanced abilities humans have ever developed (but it's going to be a simple argument to win).
 Today we are able to shape Silicon (and other materials) to form complex structures made of shapes that are measured in single nanometers.

 This would have already been impressive if the way to do this was to shoot single atoms or single electrons at a material, and chew away at it very slowly, ending up with the shape we wanted.
 The size of the atom is below a nanometer and so that would have been a process similar to an ant forming a sculpture from a sugar cube by thoughtfully removing individual sugar grains.
 This method, as you can imagine, is painstakingly slow.
 If we wear our capitalists' visor for a moment, the consequence would have been impossibly expensive computer chips and the computer revolution would never have happened.
-Nevertheless, there does exist such a method to shape silicon call ion-beam lithography and in some cases it's very useful.
+Nevertheless, there do exist such methods to shape silicon like electron-beam or ion-beam lithography and in some cases they're very useful.

 The way we make these small structures in industry is devilishly clever and incredibly quick.
 We use light in a process called Photo-lithography (almost literally "writing with light").
 This is a process where the shapes we want to make in Silicon are projected (with light) onto the material.
 Using various chemical processes it's possible to eat away ("etch") areas where the light touches and leave others untouched (or vice-versa).
 Instead of the ant chipping away at the sugar cube, bit-by-bit, it's more like developing a picture.